kabiromohd/Docker_MindFuel_Quote_Delivery_System/task-1/task_1_docs.md

 docker build -t quote-delivery:latest .

 ```
+### Duckdb Database used for task -- the why
+1. Simplicity & Zero Setup
+DuckDB is serverless: it’s just a local file.
+No need to manage a running database, credentials, network, or Docker containers.
+For a small project like daily quotes, you don’t really need a full-fledged database server.

+2. Performance for Small Datasets
+DuckDB shines for read-heavy, analytical workloads on local files.
+In this use case, storing maybe a few thousand quotes or emails per day, DuckDB is fast and lightweight.

+3. Portability
+DuckDB’s DB is just a single .duckdb file.
+You can move the file between machines or share it easily.
+Perfect if your project runs locally, on a laptop, or a small cloud VM.

+4 No Overhead in Dev/Test
+You can start coding immediately.
+No need for DB provisioning.
+This is nice when your main focus is automation and emailing, not DB management.

 ### Using the quote image on Dockerhub
 You can pull the same image from docker hub by running the below command: